bxparks/AceRoutine/README.md

 1400 bytes of static RAM on an 8-bit AVR processor.

 The `CoroutineScheduler` consumes only 2 bytes of memory no matter how many coroutines are created.
-That's because it depends on a singly-link list whose pointers live on the `Coroutine` object, not in the `CoroutineScheduler`.
+That's because it depends on a singly-linked list whose pointers live on the `Coroutine` object, not in the `CoroutineScheduler`.

 ### CPU